Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods: Acknowledgments

 \begin {enumerate}

-\item The stochastic approach for calculating new particle positions and velocities allows application to spatial decompositions with irregular geometries, including, for example, unstructured meshes.
-This enables straight forward integration of the resampling method to any available PIC code with various coordinate systems and different implementations.
-Moreover, since the optimization problems for each bin are independent, the computations at the bin level can easily be solved in parallel (i.e. embarassingly parallel) or built into the parallel solver of the PIC code.
+\item The sampling strategies used to define new particle distributions is easily applied to bins with irregular geometries, including, for example, unstructured meshes.
+This enables straight forward integration of the algorithm in any available PIC code.
+Moreover, since the optimization problems solved on each bin are independent, the computations at the bin level can be easily parallelized or built into the parallel solver of the PIC code.

-\item As it will be shown in the numerical results section, the constrained optimization technique is able to conserve any number of particle and grid quantities to \emph{near machine precision} regardless of the method employed in the PIC code for particle evolution and deposition.
-Some of the previously developed algorithms in the literature \cite{Lapenta2002, timokhin2010, nerush2011} are successful in preserving some of the particles quantities but fail in conserving grid values or the distribution function.
-The particle merging algorithm developed by Luu et al. \cite{Luu2016} shows accuracy of preserving phase space evolution and total energy error to only $10^{-3}$ and $10^{-5}$ respectively.
-In addition, the statistical particle split and merge methods recently proposed by Pfeiffer et al. \cite{Pfeiffer2015}, show exact conservation of grid variables (to machine precision, or as reported $10^{-19}$) for the cell mean value current and charge density deposition method, i.e. every point of the field solver gains equal current and charge density independent of the positions of the particles.
-However, the same approach results in much less accuracy in preserving grid quantities to only $10^{-2}$) when taking into account a more complex deposition method, i.e. in which the dependency on the distance between the interpolation points and the particle positions is included in deposition.
+\item As will be shown in the numerical results section, the constrained optimization technique is able to conserve any number of particle and grid quantities to \textit{near machine precision} regardless of the method employed in the PIC code for particle evolution and deposition.
+Some of the previously developed algorithms in the literature \cite{Lapenta2002, timokhin2010, nerush2011} are successful in preserving some quantities but fail to preserve grid projections or other characteristics of the distribution function.
+For example, the particle merging algorithm developed by Luu et al. \cite{Luu2016} preserves total energy to only $10^{-3}$.
+In addition, the statistical particle split and merge methods recently proposed by Pfeiffer et al. \cite{Pfeiffer2015}, preserve grid projections to machine precision (or as reported to $10^{-19}$) for the low-order cell mean projection, but is much less accurate (only $10^{-2}$) for higher order grid projections.